TonyMarfil/f5-agility-labs-f5-in-aws-1/docs/_build/html/_sources/class1/module3/lab1.rst.txt

 .. image:: ./images/9_waf_policy_enabled.png
   :scale: 50%

 From the Super-NetOps terminal run "lab-info" and copy the value for WAF ELB -> URL.
 Open a new browser tab and HTTPS to the WAF ELB URL.
-Your sample applicaiton is protected behind an F5 WAF.
+Your sample application is protected behind an F5 WAF.

 .. image:: ./images/11_terraform_waf_url.png
   :scale: 50%